Bn-Bushra/facebook-clone/README.md

 ### Wireframing

-- I'll need a navbar with six navigation button made with grid(flex)
+- I'll need a NAVBAR with six navigation button made with grid(flex)
 - Then, to the "What's on your mind (creating a container for it)?" which contains the profile pics of the user, the what's on your mind bar, a photo selection icon and key updates icon.